-Dr. Lyu's research interests include digital image forensics, computer vision, computational neuroscience and machine learning.
-Dr. Lyu has published over 120 refereed journal and conference papers.
-Dr. Lyu's research projects are funded by NSF, DARPA, NIJ, UTRC, IBM and University at Albany, SUNY.
-He is the recipient of the IEEE Signal Processing Society Best Paper Award in 2011, the National Science Foundation CAREER Award in 2010, SUNY Albany's Presidential Award for Excellence in Research and Creative Activities in 2017, and SUNY Chancellor's Award for Excellence in Research and Creative Activities in 2018.
-His work has been widely reported by major media including CNN, Fox, ABC, Wired, Washington Post, New York Times.
+Dr. Lyu's research interests include digital media forensics, computer vision, and machine learning.
+Dr. Lyu has published over 140 refereed journal and conference papers.
+Dr. Lyu's research projects are funded by NSF, DARPA, NIJ, UTRC, IBM and Department of Homeland Security.
+He is the recipient of the IEEE Signal Processing Society Best Paper Award (2011), the National Science Foundation CAREER Award (2010), SUNY Albany's Presidential Award for Excellence in Research and Creative Activities (2017), SUNY Chancellor's Award for Excellence in Research and Creative Activities (2018) and Google Faculty Research Award (2019).

-Dr. Lyu serves on the IEEE SPS Information Forensics and Security Technical Committee (2017-2019), and is on the Editorial Board of IEEE Transactions on Information Forensics and Security.
-Dr. Lyu is a senior member of International Society of Electric and Electronic Engineers (IEEE), and a member of Omicron Delta Kappa (OΔΚ).
+Dr. Lyu currently serves on the IEEE Signal Processing Society's Information Forensics and Security Technical Committee, and is on the Editorial Board of IEEE Transactions on Information Forensics and Security.
+Dr. Lyu is a senior member of IEEE, a member of ACM, a member of Sigma Xi, and a member of Omicron Delta Kappa.